undistro/zora/docs/cluster-scan.md

 written in [Cron](https://en.wikipedia.org/wiki/Cron) format.

 Here is a sample configuration that scan `mycluster` once an hour.
-You can modify per your needs/wants.
+You can modify putting your desired periodicity.

 ```yaml
 cat << EOF | kubectl apply -f -